Yardi CAM Reconciliation: Add Independent Verification Without a New Integration

 Does CapVeri integrate with Yardi?

-CapVeri uses an anti-integration approach — instead of API access, it reads the standard CSV export your Yardi system already produces.
-No Yardi credentials, no integration project, no IT involvement.
+No. CapVeri does not connect to Yardi.
+Instead, it reads the standard CSV export your Yardi system already makes.
+No Yardi login, no integration project, no IT work.
 Export your CAM expense report from Yardi Voyager (via SSRS) or Yardi Breeze Premier (via Reports), upload the CSV to CapVeri, and results are ready in minutes.

 How do I export my Yardi data for CapVeri?